timquinlan/timquinlan/README.md

 - 👋 Hi, I’m @timquinlan
-- I’m interested in ML/NLP, FreeBSD, Linux and Kubernetes
 - Here are some samples of writing/speaking that I have done:

     - Webinars/Conference talks with live demos: